monsotal/Notes-app-monolithic/README.md

 - Backend: Node.js with Express
 - Database: PostgreSQL

-## Prerequisites
-- Node.js, npm,
-- PostgreSQL server

-## Installation & Usage
+## How to prepare your local environment for debugging / development
 ### Set up SSH for GitHub (if not already done)
 - Check for existing SSH keys , then place the keys in ~/.ssh dir
 - Test the SSH connection : `ssh -T git@github.com`
 - Clone the repo : `git clone git@github.com:monsotal/Notes-app-monolithic.git`

+### Prerequisites
+- Node.js, npm,
+- PostgreSQL server

 ### Environment Variables
 - Create a `.env` file in the `notes-app-server` directory